LidiaGr/Webserver/README.md

 # WEBSERVER
 Own HTTP server.
-Currently in Progress

-The aim of the project is to write own HTTP server, following the real HTTP RFC and availiable to test with a real browser.
+The aim of the project is to write own HTTP server, following the HTTP RFC and availiable to test with browser.

 # Skills
 - Network & system administration